SharePoint/sp-dev-docs/docs/general-development/excel-services-development-roadmap.md

 - Change Excel Web Access properties programmatically.

-- Apply a theme or brand a Web Part page by using cascading style sheets (CSS).
+- Apply a theme or brand a web part page by using cascading style sheets (CSS).

-### Using Excel Web Access Web Part Extensibility
+### Using Excel Web Access web part Extensibility

 For information about: